wooksjs/wooksjs/docs/guide/why.md

 # Why Wooks

 ::: warning
-The work on Wooks is still in progress.
-It is already suitable for out-of-the-box use for HTTP events, but some of the APIs can still change.
+Work on Wooks is still in progress.
+It is already suitable for immediate use in HTTP events, but some APIs may still undergo changes.
 :::

-Developers are struggling to pick a proper framework for web application.
-Some of them just use express.
-The others take fastify hoping that it'll bring more speed to the server ⚡.
+Developers often struggle when choosing a suitable framework for web applications.
+Some opt for Express, while others turn to Fastify in hopes of achieving faster server performance ⚡.

-Those frameworks of course have pros and cons.
-For instance express is built on a concept of middlewares.
-It doesn't have proper router, all the routes are checked in order of creation.
+Each of these frameworks has its own advantages and disadvantages.
+Express, for example, is built on the concept of middlewares.
+It lacks a proper router, and all routes are checked in the order of their creation.
-Fastify has a proper router but tries to get rid of middlewares.
-Although they still have many things in common.
+On the other hand, Fastify offers a proper router but attempts to minimize the use of middlewares.
+However, both frameworks share similarities.

 ## The problems

-One of the problems with event processing (http request particularly is obviously an event) is that event can carry some payload that might be required by handlers.
-Well, some part of the payload is consumable the way it was shipped from the event trigger.
-The other part of it must be parsed or checked against various data sources (db, iam, abac, ...).
+One of the challenges in event processing (particularly with HTTP requests) is that an event can carry payload, which may be required by handlers.
+Some parts of the payload are consumable as they are, while others need to be parsed or validated against various data sources such as databases, identity and access management (IAM) systems, attribute-based access control (ABAC), and so on.

-If we have to parse something, we want to make sure we do it once.
-So why don't just parse everything that we might need each time when event is triggered?
-Well, most of existing frameworks do exactly this.
-The problem is that there are many scenarios where parsed body was never used, as well as parsed cookies.
+When parsing is necessary, it is preferable to do it only once.
+However, many existing frameworks parse everything that might be needed each time an event is triggered.
+The issue is that there are numerous scenarios where the parsed body or cookies are never used.

-Another problem is where to cache already parsed and fetched data?
-Middleware's based frameworks simply attach everything to a request instance.
-This leads to the following issues:
+Another problem is determining where to cache already parsed and fetched data.
+Middleware-based frameworks typically attach everything to the request object, which leads to the following issues:

--   Request object grows and collects too many props;
+-   The request object becomes bloated with an excessive number of properties.
--   When using TS it's not clear how to type the request (Is it still `IncomingMessage`?
-Is `Express.Request`?
-What's the difference?);
+-   When using TypeScript, it is unclear how to properly type the request object (Is it still `IncomingMessage`?
+Is it `Express.Request`?
+What are the differences?)
--   Request object always appears in middlewares and handlers and may be accidentally linked to some persistent object -> memory leaks.
+-   The request object frequently appears in middlewares and handlers and may inadvertently be linked to persistent objects, resulting in memory leaks.

 ## What's the difference with Wooks?

-Wooks with the help of **composable functions** (hooks) solves the problem of parsing/fetching data on demand.
-When you need a parsed body you call composable function that will parse it for you.
-Same for cookies.
-Same for everything.
+Wooks addresses the problem of on-demand parsing and fetching of data using **composable functions** (hooks).
+When you need to parse a body, you can simply call the appropriate composable function, which handles the parsing for you.
+The same goes for cookies and other data.

-Wooks does not modify request object (or whatever source event object), it uses an **event context** instead.
-That event context is created for each event, it has proper typing.
-All the interactions with the event context are **only** possible through the **event context API**.
-Composable functions use event context and cache parsed/fetched data there.
+Unlike other frameworks, Wooks does not modify the request object (or any other source event object).
+Instead, it utilizes an **event context**.
+This event context is created for each event and has proper typing.
+All interactions with the event context are **strictly** through the **event context API**.
+Composable functions utilize the event context and cache parsed or fetched data there.